berteh/ScribusGenerator/README.md

 A clickable (web)link can be inserted on nearly any scribus object in 2 steps:

 1. ``right-click > PDF Options``, activate ``Is PDF Annotation``
-1. ``right-click > PDF Options > Annotation Properties``, select type ``External Web-Link`` and enter the target url, where you can obviously use variables to be subsituted too, as illustrated below.
+1. ``right-click > PDF Options > Annotation Properties``, select type ``External Web-Link`` and enter the target url, where you can obviously use variables to be substituted too, as illustrated below.

 ![Illustration: Include dynamic clickable (web)links](pic/weblink_pdfannotation.png)